Maloth, Kasaragod: Adjoining areas

 The Malom town is in the lap of several adjoining hilly human habitations.
-The majority of those who resides here are Farmers, agricultural laborers and traders.It is a Christian majority area.
+The majority of those who reside here are farmers, agricultural laborers and traders.
+It is a Christian majority area.
 Other communities include Hindus and Muslims.
-The ratio of Scheduled castes and scheduled tribes to the total population is also significant.
+The ratio of scheduled castes and scheduled tribes to the total population is also significant.
 Valiya Puncha, Venthamala, Konnakkad, Karuvankayam, Chully, Pullady, Padayankallu are the surrounding areas.The farmers and the merchants have to reach Malom to buy provisions and to sell their agricultural products.
 All these places are connected with rural roads, but in several places it is yet to be paved.
-Hence in Monsoons it is difficult for villagers to reach Malom.
+Hence in monsoons it is difficult for villagers to reach Malom.

-Valiya Puncha, Pullady, Padayankallu and Venthamala are hilly areas which lies about 500 meters above the sea level.
+Valiya Puncha, Pullady, Padayankallu and Venthamala are hilly areas which lie about 500 meters above the sea level.
 These places share their borders with the Karnataka forest.
-Elephants and Wild Boars straying into farming fields from the forests poses serious threat to life and property of farmers residing in these borders.
+Elephants and wild boars straying into farming fields from the forests poses serious threat to life and property of farmers residing in these borders.
 Other surrounding areas are low-lying valley of the peaks in Western Ghats.

 Pullody

-Pullody is a hilly area in Maloth village of Kasaragod district in Kerala with a high altitude from sea level.
+Pullody is a hilly area in Maloth village with a high altitude from sea level.
 The hills are covered with mist and snow, which attracts tourists.
 This place is near the Kerala-Karnataka border.
-The Palakolli waterfalls and the estate are very near to this place.
+The Palakolli waterfalls and its estate are very near to this place.
 St. Alphonsa Catholic Church Pullody is located here.
-This place is 4 km away from malom town on Malom - Kolichal HillHighway.
+This place is 4 km away from malom town on Malom - Kolichal Hill Highway.
 There are some bus services to Kanhangad from Pullody, and some jeep trips to Kallar and Kolichal.
 There are occasional problems with elephants from the nearby Kerala-Karnataka forests, and this is a less populated area, with a population mainly of farmers.
 Rubber, coconut, and bananas are cultivated here.
 The majority of the people are Hindus and Christians.
-Janakeeyam Pullody is a people co-operative jeep service that runs between pullody and Malom town.
+Janakeeyam Pullody is a people co-operative jeep service that runs between Pullody and Malom town.
 This jeep service was established in 2008.

 Valiya Puncha

-Valiya Puncha is another hilly area which is situated about 4 km from Malom Town.
+Valiya Puncha is another hilly area which is situated about 4 km from Malom.
 One can get Jeep services from Malom to Valiya Puncha.
-Malom-Mandalam-Kuzhippunam-Cheriya Puncha Valiyapuncha road passes through the Kerala Forest at Anakuzhi before joining Maikkayam and Konnakkad.
+Malom-Mandalam-Kuzhippunam-Cheriya Puncha-Valiyapuncha road passes through the Kerala Forest at Anakuzhi before joining Maikkayam and Konnakkad.
 However the brief unpaved road stretch from Valiya Puncha to Maikayam makes the journey difficult.
-There is a government LP School and an Ankanvadi in Cheriya Puncha.
+There is a government LP School and an ankanvadi in Cheriya Puncha.
 Cheriya Puncha also accommodates the St. Thomas Church, a Saint Thomas Christian church of the village.
-Major crops include rubber, tapioca, coconut,arecanut, cashew pepper, banana, ginger, and turmeric.